Orient-Macksburg High School

-Orient-Macksburg High School is a rural public high school located in Orient, Iowa, United States, part of the Orient-Macksburg Community School District.
+Orient-Macksburg High School was a rural public high school located in Orient, Iowa, United States, part of the Orient-Macksburg Community School District.
 Their mascot is the Bulldog.

-As of June 11, 2024, the School Board had voted to dissolve the school district.
+As of June 11, 2024, the School Board voted to dissolve the school district.
 Reasons cited were low enrollment, staffing issues, and financial shortfalls.
+Students in the district will attend Nodaway Valley Community School District beginning in fall 2025.